rust-lang/rust/src/doc/trpl/hello-cargo.md

 beginning.

-Cargo manages three things: building your code, downloading the dependencies your code needs, and building the dependencies your code needs.
+Cargo manages three things: building your code, downloading the dependencies your code needs, and building those dependencies.
 At first, your program doesn't have any dependencies, so we'll only be using the first part of its functionality.
 Eventually, we'll add more.
 Since we started off by using Cargo, it'll be easy to add later.